jmartinezl/python-pdftoimage-lambda-container/README.md

     return response
 ```

-To containerize our Lambda Function, we create a `dockerfile` in the same directory and copy the following content.
+To containerize our Lambda Function, we have a `dockerfile` in the same directory with the following content.

 ```bash
 FROM public.ecr.aws/lambda/python:3.8